sverweij/shoutingcoach/CONTRIBUTING.md

     - Code style (you know, petty things like indentations, where brackets go, how variables & parameters are named) fits in with the current code base.
 - Plan to do something drastic?
-  Contact @SanderSpeaks on Twitter, or leave an [issue](https://github.com/sverweij/shoutingcoach/issues/new) on GitHub
+  Leave an [issue](https://github.com/sverweij/shoutingcoach/issues/new) on GitHub

 ### Legal
 - the code you add will be subject to [GPLv3](wikum/licenses/license.shoutingcoach.md